Georgian Court University

 The GCU Office of Financial Aid assists students and parents throughout the process of applying for financial aid, including providing information on grant and loan programs, assistance with completing FAFSA forms, deadlines, and estimating and accepting financial aid awards.

 Georgian Court University helps to meet the financial aid needs of its students with an annual budget of $20 million in institutional aid.
-The average institutional grant is $17,799 for full-time freshmen (55% discount rate) and $14,040 for all full-time students (40% discount rate).
+The average institutional grant is $17,687 for full-time freshmen (54% discount rate) and $15,634 for all full-time students (42% discount rate).
 Through internal scholarships and outside scholarships, GCU aims to make education attainable for all students.
-Nearly 45% of GCU’s students receive the Federal Pell Grant.
+Over 99% of full-time freshmen receive aid.
 Other grant programs include: Federal Supplemental Educational Opportunity Grants, Federal Work-Study, New Jersey Tuition Aid Grant, NJ Governor’s Urban Scholarship, NJ Educational Opportunity Fund Grants, NJ STARS II, and TEACH Grant Program.

 Many GCU scholarships are made possible through the generosity of private donors who believe in the university’s mission and values.
 Students may apply to be considered for nearly 100 scholarships available each year through the GCU Office of Institutional Advancement.
 GCU also provides students with information for external scholarship opportunities.
 Among the privately funded scholarship programs at GCU are the OceanFirst Foundation scholarships, the Charlotte W. Newcombe Foundation for Mature Women Students, and the Sutcliffe Foundation scholarships for nursing students.